Westberg-Computing/App/README.md

 # WestbergComputing
-Website of Westberg Computing and there articles.
+A group of computer nerds helping people there issues.